 When you donate clothing, food and other goods to The Bowery Mission, you impact the lives of the poor and homeless in the New York metro area.
-Last year, our donors and volunteers helped the Mission provide more than 653,500 meals and 46,400 articles of clothing to men, women and children in desperate need of help.
+Each year, our donors and volunteers help the Mission provide more than 46,380 articles of clothing to men and women in desperate need of help.

 We gratefully accept donations Monday – Saturday, 7am – 7pm at the front desk of our Bowery campus (227 Bowery) in Manhattan.
 If you have any questions regarding your donation, please email email@example.com.

 If you drop off the item(s) in person, you will be given an in-kind gift receipt that describes the donation.
 If the value exceeds $500 and you claim the donation on your federal tax return, you may be required to file IRS Form 8283 and obtain an appraisal of the value.

 Thank you for considering a gift-in-kind donation to The Bowery Mission to help our neighbors in need.

 Clean clothes provide a great deal of relief to a neighbor experiencing homelessness.
 After being out on the streets or in the subways, our guests feel a sense of restored dignity from a change of clothing.
 Donations of professional attire also help our guests who are interviewing for jobs.

 - Men's clothing & shoes (clean, new/gently used).
 Most needed items include jeans; professional clothing and shoes; and new underwear, undershirts (large sizes) and socks.

 - Winter season: coats, jackets, hats, gloves and scarves

 - Baby or children's clothing or shoes